Finding it difficult when your baby won’t burp and has gas? Discover how to burp a baby effectively, even when you’ve tried everything else!

 - Elbow to knee: Lay your baby on his back.
 Take his right elbow in one hand, and his left knee in the other.
 Slowly move them toward each other above his chest, as if they were going to touch.
 Repeat the same with his opposite limbs.
 You’ll be able to get him to fart some gas this way (instead of burp).

 Does your baby get fussy and overtired during the day?
-Download my handout, One Mistake You’re Making with Your Baby’s Awake Time.
-You’ll learn exactly how to use his awake time to help him take better naps.
+Join my newsletter and download my handout, One Mistake You’re Making with Your Baby’s Awake Time.
+You’ll learn exactly how to use his awake time to help him take better naps:

 Figuring out how to burp your baby can be frustrating, especially when he already takes a long time to feed.